agoritma/web-ukm-uts-web1/README.md

-# web-ukm-uts-web1
+# Website UKM
-a Website intended for midterm exams, without libraries or frameworks.
-Pure vanilla html and css
+This is just a website for midterm exams, without any library or framework just vanilla HTML and CSS